 Improves efficiency and reduces energy consumption for production.

 AI relies heavily on instrumentation and sensors to monitor, detect, control, and notify during operations.
 Data collected throughout a facility or process plant is transmitted, processed, and analyzed within the AI system and operating software.
 AI can predict an increase in energy demand.
 If fully integrated can shut down non-essential systems.
 To accommodate increased power and to reduce overall energy demand and operating costs.
-The original systems of AI are commonly called "Building Management Systems (BMS).
-These systems have been in operation for many years, controlling lighting, HVAC, fire and safety, and security.
-Now, AI has evolved into more industrial processes such as the control and monitoring PLC, motor control systems, instrumentation, and AI.
+The original AI systems are called "Building Management Systems (BMS).
+These systems have been operating for many years, controlling lighting, HVAC, fire and safety, and security.
+Now, AI has evolved into more industrial processes such as the control and monitoring of PLC, motor control systems, instrumentation, and AI.
 Its intelligent software analyzes all variables to calculate the most cost-effective solution and action to follow.
-If fully integrated, AI will execute the decisions to reduce labor, waste, and energy costs.
+AI will execute the decisions to reduce labor, waste, and energy costs if fully integrated.

 AI Increases the quality of production and reduces the risk of failure.

-DeLoach Industries Inc. has been developing AI and integrating it into all of its different processes to better serve its customers.
+DeLoach Industries Inc. has been developing AI and integrating it into its different processes to better serve its customers.
 Systems such as RO, NF, and UF membrane treatment, Degasification, Decarbonisation, Filtration, Green Sand Filtration, Pump Systems, and Chemical feed systems can all benefit from AI technology.
 AI can provide an additional benefit in your treatment plant.
-Please feel free to contact one of the professionals at DeLoach Industries who can help review your needs.
+Please contact one of the professionals at DeLoach Industries who can help review your needs.